How to Keep Deer Out of Your Garden

 Topdressing a bed with Soil³ compost before planting.

 Of course, I must mention the importance of soil.
-All the plants I recommend below prefer to grow in full sun with enriched soil, specifically Soil3 organic compost.
+All the plants I recommend below prefer to grow in full sun with enriched soil, specifically Soil3 Humus Compost.
 Each season before I plant, I top dress my beds with 1-2” of Soil3 and then plant directly in it.
 This ensures that they won’t dry out or get too wet and will have access to organic nutrients.
 I never plant anything without Soil3 compost!

 Arugula (Eruca versicaria)